 Here’s what you should know about how your anxiety might affect your dog.

 Dogs have many ways of detecting human feelings.
 They aren’t necessarily able to tell what we’re saying with our words all the time, but they can read several other ways that we communicate, including our body language, the tones and frequencies in our voices, and subtle signals we give off that even we can’t detect, ourselves.

 When it comes to our body language, dogs can tell when there are changes in the way we move, our posture, and our facial expressions.
 Dogs are observant, particularly when it comes to the humans they are closest to, so they know what it looks like when we are anxious.
 They can see it on our faces.

-The tones and frequencies in our voices can also be detected by dogs, and they usually have a much better sense of hearing then we do.
+Dogs can also detect the tones and frequencies in our voices, and they usually have a much better sense of hearing then we do.
 Chances are good that your dog can identify when you’re happy, sad, fearful, or anxious from your tone.
 They know which of your behaviors are associated with the sounds you’re making.

-In this way, they may even be able to predict when you are going to react with anger, when you are going to reward them because you are pleased, or when you are going to act unusually based on your anxiety–all by the sound of your voice.
+In this way, they may even be able to predict when you’re going to react with anger, when you are going to reward them because you are pleased, or when you are going to act unusually based on your anxiety–all by the sound of your voice.